CenSEPS/Central-Demand-Response/README.md

 these loads will not need a centralized controller to send them regulation signals.

 # Hardware for central computer
-TS-7250-v2 from technologic systems running Debian.
+TS-7250-v2 from Technologic Systems running Debian.

 # More Information
 Further information can be found on the [wiki](https://github.com/zwgraham/Central-Demand-Response/wiki)